 Watermelon Couscous Salad

-The original recipe for this Watermelon Couscous Salad was given to my by my sister, who got it from the recipe section of Detroit Free Press article about Israeli Couscous.
+The original recipe for this Watermelon Couscous Salad was given to my by my sister.
+She found it in the recipe section of Detroit Free Press article about Israeli Couscous.

-Since watermelon is one of my favorite fruits to eat just plain, I’ve been trying other ways of using it this summer.
-The Watermelon Salsa I made was tasty and well liked by my guests, so I was anxious to try this Watermelon Couscous Salad.
+Since watermelon is one of my favorite fruits to eat, I’ve been trying lots of ways to use it this summer.
+The Watermelon Salsa I made recently was tasty and well liked by my guests, so I was up for trying another fun watermelon recipe.
+Enter Watermelon Couscous Salad.

 But where to find Israeli Couscous in my little town in Central Illinois?
 Amazon of course!
 Israeli Couscous was delivered quickly to my door.
 Thank you, Amazon Prime.